fish-shell/fish-shell/doc_src/cmds/bind.rst

 To save custom key bindings, put the ``bind`` statements into :ref:`config.fish <configuration>`.
 Alternatively, fish also automatically executes a function called ``fish_user_key_bindings`` if it exists.

 Key bindings may use "modes", which mimics Vi's modal input behavior.
 The default mode is "default".
 Every key binding applies to a single mode; you can specify which one with ``-M MODE``.
 If the key binding should change the mode, you can specify the new mode with ``-m NEW_MODE``.
-The mode can be viewed in the ``$fish_bind_mode`` variable.
-If you want to change the mode from inside a fish function, you can use the fish command `set fish_bind_mode MODE`.
+The mode can be viewed and changed via the ``$fish_bind_mode`` variable.
+If you want to change the mode from inside a fish function, use ``set fish_bind_mode MODE``.

 Options
 -------